FucciUnavailable/Python-Timer/README.md

 # timer
- a timer I made for my wife a a first python project
+ a timer I made for my wife as a first python project